zdravkov/kendo-docs/api/framework/datasource.md

 ### group.field `String`

-The field to group by.
+The data item field to group by.

 #### Example - set the field